astrellon/lysithea-vm/README.md

-# Simple Stack Virtual Machine
+# Lysithea Scripting Language

-This repository contains code for a simple stack based virtual machine.
+This repository contains code for a simple stack based virtual machine called Lysithea.
 It is expected that it in embedded in another program which will provide the real functionality.
 This machine is very simple and very general, it contains only the code necessary to push and pop from the main stack, jump to labels, jump with condition, call labels like functions and return from a call.
 It does come with a standard library which a few of the internal calls make use of, however the standard library does not need to be made available to any given script in order to run.

 A list of the builtin types:
 - **Null**: An empty value, not really intended to be pushed around, but if a command does not have a value (because the operator is taking a value from the stack) then the code line value will be null.